y0nei/FastAPI-fullstack-blog/README.md

 # Features

-- **Articles written in Markdown**: No need to store additional data in some database, backing up all the articles is as simple as moving a few files over.
+- **Markdown-Based Articles**: Easily manage articles in Markdown format, making backup and migration a breeze.

-- **Frontend Metadata**: Markdown files include frontend metadata, such as tags, titles, dates, authors and whatever else you'd like.
-This metadata allows users to categorize their articles, display informative titles, and sort content based on publishing dates.
+- **Frontmatter Metadata**: Categorize articles, display informative titles, and sort content by date, author, and more.

-- **Article Navigation:** The app generates a list of articles displayed on the home page, enabling seamless navigation for readers thanks to the use of [**HTMX**][htmx].
+- **Seamless Article Navigation:** [HTMX][htmx]-powered list of articles on the homepage for smooth reader navigation.

-- **Database Integration**: The framework supports storing and retrieving article view metrics in a database.
-This feature allows users to track the popularity of their articles, the "view" is determined by a cookie session, no raw IP's in the database, no salts generated from various information, just an ssid stored in the cookie.
+- **Database Integration**: Store and retrieve article view metrics securely using cookie sessions, ensuring user privacy.

-- **Prometheus Metrics**: Built-in integration with Prometheus enables users to monitor and expose various metrics.
-This includes monitoring server performance, request/response statistics, and other key indicators, providing valuable insights into the website's health and performance.
+- **Prometheus Metrics**: Monitor server performance, request/response stats, and website health for valuable insights.

-- **Hot Reloading**: The framework incorporates hot reloading, which means that changes made to Markdown files or the codebase are reflected in the running application.
-This accelerates blog writing, development and testing, allowing users to iterate quickly and efficiently.
+- **Hot Reloading**: Swiftly iterate with real-time updates to Markdown files and the codebase, streamlining writing and development.

 # Quickstart
 To get started with the blog app, see the **Getting started** section of the